aspect-build/rules_js/docs/migrate.md

    so we recommend taking care to keep all dependencies the same (including transitive).
    Run `npx pnpm import` to translate the existing file.
 See the [pnpm import docs](https://pnpm.io/cli/import)
-2. If you don't care about keeping identical versions, or don't have a lockfile, you could just run `pnpm install` which generates a new lockfile.
+2. If you don't care about keeping identical versions, or don't have a lockfile, you could just run `npx pnpm install` which generates a new lockfile.

 ## Update usage of npm package generated rules